tahiri-lab/overlap-tree-data-pipeline/README.md

 #### Step 2.
 Submit each subset manually on the VertLife PhyloSubsets website

-Open `mammals_overlapping_subsets.csv`, submit each subset column through the VertLife website, and download the resulting Nexus files.
+Open `mammals_overlapping_subsets.csv`, submit each subset column through the VertLife website, and download the resulting files.

 Place the downloaded results into a folder such as: